Rafsters/BackendAssignment/README.md

 ### Steps how to run scripts that will setup database for the project

-/* On your Local instance MySQL Router */
+/* Open MySQL Workbench On and create user on your Local instance MySQL Router */

 /* Create user */